 New year, new stimulant?
 You bet your ass!

 In the wake of the removal of other popular stimulants over the past few years, a battle has raged to fill the void left by the ingredients now gone.
-The supplement industry is still struggling to replace DMAA, whose fate will be decided in court this year and currently only Hi-Tech Pharmaceuticals is selling.
+The supplement industry is still struggling to replace DMAA, whose fate was ultimately decided in 2019.

 Today we look at the latest stimulant, initially (yet incorrectly) labeled as 2-aminoisoheptane.
 It definitely looks like the “next big thing” in 2016.

 Where does this ingredient fit into this new era of stimulants, and how does it work?

 This post was most recently updated on February 15, 2015, to distinguish between the two different stimulants that fall under the name 2-aminoisoheptane.

 Updated March 22, 2016: This post now reflects DMHA’s basis in nature!

 This is actually a set of two different DMAA-like stimulants that we consider to be ~80% the effects of DMAA at appropriate doses.

 They works in the same fashion: by boosting dopamine and noradrenaline uptake, while slowing down reuptake just long enough for a solid workout or study session.

 - There two versions are named